luxfhe/docs/fhenix/docs/devdocs/Tools and Utilities/Fhenix-Remix-Plugin.md

-# 🎧 Fhenix Remix Plugin
+# 🎧 luxfhe Remix Plugin

-Fhenix created a plugin to ease the interaction with the contracts.
+luxfhe created a plugin to ease the interaction with the contracts.

 #### Adding the Plugin

 In order to add the plugin you can simply click on the `Plugin Manager` button in remix (left bottom side), then click on the `Connect to a Local Plugin` link.
-Set the `Plugin Name` value to be `Fhenix` and the `URL` value to be `https://remix.nitrogen.fhenix.zone`
+Set the `Plugin Name` value to be `luxfhe` and the `URL` value to be `https://remix.nitrogen.luxfhe.zone`

 ![](/img/install-plugin.webp)